julelang/manual/src/std/encoding-json.md

 	If map is nil, encode as null JSON value.
 	The keys of the map always will be quoted.
 	Also map's key type only can be: signed integer, unsigned integer and string.
-	Other types will cause exceptional with [EncodeError.UnsupportedType].
+	Other types will cause exceptional with [UnsupportedTypeError].

 Smart Pointers:
 	If smart pointer is nil, encode as null JSON value.